-Introduction This section provides important information that can affect the success of your upgrade.
-Review the cautions, restrictions, and notes carefully before you begin the upgrade.
-Required Operating To upgrade to Version 6.2 of the OpenVMS Alpha operating system, you must be running at least Version 6.1.
-System Version If you are upgrading in a cluster environment, also see Chapter 6 for information about required versions of the OpenVMS Alpha and OpenVMS VAX operating systems.
-Files and Note the following about files and directories: Directories • If you choose not to install optional OpenVMS Alpha software during the upgrade, the upgrade procedure removes existing files for those components from the system disk. • If you have changed directory structure on your system disk, the upgrade procedure will not work correctly.
-Restore your system disk to a standard directory structure before you attempt an upgrade. • The OpenVMS Alpha Version 6.2 upgrade procedure provides new files and directories in the directory [VMS\$COMMON].
+Note the following about files and directories:

+- If you choose not to install optional OpenVMS Alpha software during the upgrade, the upgrade procedure removes existing files for those components from the system disk. - If you have changed directory structure on your system disk, the upgrade procedure will not work correctly.
+Restore your system disk to a standard directory structure before you attempt an upgrade. - The OpenVMS Alpha Version 7.0 upgrade procedure provides new files and directories in the directory [VMS\$COMMON...].
 If you had any special protections and access control lists (ACLs) before the upgrade, you need to reapply them to reestablish the security environment you had previously set up.
-For more information about creating and maintaining a secure environment, see the OpenVMS AXP Guide to System Security .
-Licenses Note the following: and Layered Products • The upgrade procedure is designed so that you should not have to reinstall most layered products after the upgrade.
-However, you might need to reinstall certain layered products because of product-specific installation procedures. • The upgrade procedure leaves your OpenVMS Alpha license and layered product licenses intact.
-You do not need to reinstall these licenses after you upgrade.
+For more information about creating and maintaining a secure environment, see the OpenVMS AXP Guide to System Security.

+Licenses and Layered Products